Skip to main content

 If there is no evidentiary basis for a finding of Discrimination, Harassment, Sexual Harassment, Sexual Misconduct, Domestic Misconduct, Stalking, or Retaliation, the Decision-Maker shall indicate this conclusion to the Complainant and Respondent in the written Notice of Outcome and advise them that the case is closed.

-4.6 Corrective Action.
+4.6 Corrective Action

 If there is a finding of Discrimination, Harassment, Sexual Harassment, Sexual Misconduct, Domestic Misconduct, Stalking, or Retaliation, the appropriate departments, offices, units, or employees at the University, in consultation with the Division of Diversity, Equity and Inclusion and Talent and Culture, will take steps toward immediate corrective action, which may include, but not be limited to suspension, demotion, or termination of an employee; issuance of a trespass warning; termination of a vendor contract; and/or referral to the appropriate law enforcement agency.
 The purpose of any such corrective action is to take the appropriate steps to end the misconduct, prevent any further misconduct or retaliation, remedy the effects of misconduct, and eliminate any hostile environment that has been created.